 about the project.

-In response to the current global pandemic and nationwide shutdown, Trans Boxing has adapted their work in exploratory ways.
-In addition to moving their weekly classes to a virtual platform, lead artist Nola Hanson is developing an offshoot project, titled Trans Boxing Conceptual Exercises.
+Additionally, lead artist Nola Hanson is developing an offshoot project, titled Trans Boxing Conceptual Exercises.
 The project invites participants to follow instructions and submit documentation of completed exercises which formalize the rituals of boxing training.
 The parameters of the work re-claim the day-to-experiences of the boxer and position them as conceptual artworks in and of themselves.

 Trans Boxing is commissioned by More Art through the Engaging Artists Residency program.
 The nine-month Residency provides an opportunity for NYC-based early career and underrepresented artists to gain a deeper understanding of the history of the field of public art, and is focused on the incubation and commissioning of a public art project.
 The Residency carries a $8000 award to realize the project.

 Nola Hanson is a trans artist whose practice centers the role of embodiment in contemporary social systems.
 Nola received their BFA in Painting and Art Criticism from the University of Wisconsin-Milwaukee in 2014.
 In 2015, they started boxing at the New Bed Stuy Boxing Center, a community-run gym in Bed Stuy, Brooklyn, where they continue to train.
 Nola’s practice includes independent work and collaborative socially engaged projects.
 Their work has been shown in New York, Chicago, Portland, and Milwaukee.
 Nola is currently an MFA candidate in the Art and Social Practice program at Portland State University.